 You will want to try a variety of Indica, Sativa, and Hybrid cannabis strains in order to know which ones work best for you.

-Learning about Medical Marijuana Uses begin your personal journey of knowledge.
+Learning about Medical Marijuana Uses begins your personal journey of knowledge.
 By learning the medicinal attributes cannabis potentially stands to offer society it will give you a better understanding of how cannabis may help you.
 One of the reasons cannabis helps so many people with such a wide spectrum of symptoms and conditions is because of the endocannabinoid system.
 Along with the central nervous system, this part of the body helps with numerous functions.

 The endocannabinoid system can be found in every living mammal on the planet.
 It works with compounds called cannabinoids found in cannabis.
 While more research is needed to fully understand how this process works we do know that CB1 and CB2 receptors play vital roles in this process.
 When these receptors become saturated with cannabinoids from cannabis, THC, CBD, CBN, CBG, and other cannabinoids allow for two-way communication to become present between nerves and cells where it previously didn’t exist.
 This allows the body to naturally fight off many different diseases and conditions as well as provide relief from a long list of different common ailments.